matt-hoiland/ruby_koans/README.md

 Ranges are weird, dude.

 Arrays can be heterogeneous.
 They also have methods for deque operations.
 I wonder what their time-space complexities are.

+## Kaon 5: Array Assignment

+Arrays can be destructured!
+Coolio!